A lifelong resident of Cullman, Michelle attended Wallace State and graduated from Samford University.

 Why is local lending important?

 I have worked for a larger bank, and there I felt our customers were just a number without a name.
 Being local, our customers have names and faces.
 A lot of them are our friends and neighbors.
 We know their needs and have the flexibility to meet those needs.
+If you want the quickest way home, start at your local community bank where local lenders give you their time and their direct line.
+You get the guidance and answers you need that get you in your home faster with a lending relationship built to last.

 What matters to you?